reinvented/getcellid/README.md

 ### Mozilla Location Services Updates

-To configure reporting to Mozilla Location Services doesn't require an API at present; you can, however, enter an optional "Nickname" and you will then find that your reports appear on the [Leaderboard](https://location.services.mozilla.com/leaders) credited to you.
+To configure reporting to Mozilla Location Services doesn't require an API key at present; you can, however, enter an optional "Nickname" and you will then find that your reports appear on the [Leaderboard](https://location.services.mozilla.com/leaders) credited to you.

 ### OpenCellID Updates